SiadA2/SiadA2/README.md

 Here you will find everything that I've learnt so far, from comprehensive breakdowns on theoretial concepts to challenging projects and everything in between.

-The repositories below are a work in progress, and I look forward to displaying the finished article soon, so please stand by for it!
+This GitHub portfolio is a work in progress, and I look forward to displaying the finished article soon, so please stand by for it!